nsc create

 --output_to <path>

-Write the cluster ID to file.
+Write the instance ID to file.
 If file already exists, it will get overwritten.

 --wait_kube_system